madydady/web3test/README.md

 ```

 ## Using filter to derive data about pending transactions
 The script uses `web3.eth.filter()` method with `pending` argument to get unmined (pending) transactions that the node receives.
 And `w3.eth.get_filter_changes()` method to get each new pending transaction. `w3.eth.get_filter_changes()` method returns a list of dictionary objects, where each dictionary contains key-value pairs with transaction data.
 The `w3.eth.get_transaction()` method is used to handle these dictionary objects.
-Each key-value pair for transaction is either printed to file or displayed in the terminal.
+Each key-value pair for transaction is either printed to file (if the file path is specified), or displayed in the terminal.

 ```
 if path: